 If you’re looking for a way to access regionally-restricted websites or browse anonymously, a proxy can help you manage the job.
-So long as you’re fine with limited security, this cheap, and often free, system can solve your problem.
+So long as you’re willing to operate with limited security, this cheap – and often free – system can solve your problem.

 What is a Proxy Server?

 There are multiple kinds of proxies you can choose from.
 The most common, especially for an average user, is the web proxy.
 This manages any traffic that comes from an http:// or https:// address.
 Basically, all webpages are routed through one of these.